r-pogo/vade_mecum/Networking_Web/Protocols/HTTP.md

 which allows us to use server Push, to push files to the client before they are requested.

 ### Anatomy of a request header

+Common Request Headers

+﻿These are headers that are sent from the client (usually your browser) to the server.

+Host: Some web servers host multiple websites so by providing the host headers you can tell it which one you require, otherwise you'll just receive the default website for the server.

+User-Agent: This is your browser software and version number, telling the web server your browser software helps it format the website properly for your browser and also some elements of HTML, JavaScript and CSS are only available in certain browsers.

+Content-Length: When sending data to a web server such as in a form, the content length tells the web server how much data to expect in the web request.
+This way the server can ensure it isn't missing any data.

+Accept-Encoding: Tells the web server what types of compression methods the browser supports so the data can be made smaller for transmitting over the internet.

 Example:

 First the client states what method is using and what resources it's requesting using a regular URL.